odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 invoices for the same customer, the actions of the most overdue invoice will be executed.

-By going to the customer record and diving into the "Overdue Payments" you will see the follow-up message and all overdue invoices.
+By going to the customer record and going to "Overdue Payments" you will see the follow-up message and all overdue invoices.

 .. image:: ./media/invoice11.png